Solar lamp: Solar street light

 These lights provide a convenient and cost-effective way to light streets at night without the need of AC electrical grids for pedestrians and drivers.
 They may have individual panels for each lamp of a system, or may have a large central solar panel and battery bank to power multiple lamps.

+Garden solar lamps

+Small solar lamps can be used by homeowners to add ambient lighting to their gardens.
+These lights can be found in many form factors, commonly pathway lights and spotlights.